 An optimal solution should consider both factors mentioned above to minimise the overall energy consumption of the system.
 Nevertheless, intuition is clear that the energy consumption of the system in TCDPM is reduced by running the system at the lowest possible available utilisation (decreasing the duty cycle).
 One can propose different techniques to find the optimal set of T{max} and T_o considering both factors for different values of U{avail} .
 However, the objective of this research effort is not to find such values, rather to show that idealised DVFS algorithms are equivalent to TCDPM in a sense that both have the same objective to run the system at low available utilisation U{avail} whenever it is possible.
 As a first approximation it is assumed that the value U{avail} is computed by fixing T{max} to T{cri} and varying T_o .
-Figure 3 shows the energy consumption per unit time (power) of the system using such approximation for different values of T_o $(T{\text{max}} = 400K)$.
+Fig. 3 shows the energy consumption per unit time (power) of the system using such approximation for different values of T_o $(T{\rm max} = 400K)$.
 It is evident that the energy consumption of the system increases when increasing the value of T_o .
-The same fact is also varied by plotting the energy consumption per unit time against the available utilisation in Figure 4.
-It is evident from Figure 4 that energy consumption increases by running the system at high available utilisation and high utilisation can only be achieved by operating at high temperatures.
-Given T{max} and T_o , the values of t_c and t_a can be determined by using Equation 8 and Equation 9.
+Given $T{\rm max}$ and T_o , the values of t_c and t_a can be determined by using Eqn.
+8 and Eqn.
+9.